aurelien-renault/Automatic-Feature-Engineering-for-TSC/README.md

 Once the csv files got saved in specified path, one can type the following :

 `python evaluator.py -d «my_path_to_data» -e RandomForestClassifier -kw ‘{«random_state»: 4}’ --preload -np`
-The `--preload` stands for preloading, which is mandatory for non-python libraries, and thus skip all features extraction step. `-np` add the non-python tools to libraries’ list>
+The `--preload` stands for preloading, which is mandatory for non-python libraries, and thus skip all features extraction step. `-np` add the non-python tools to libraries’ list.
 Outputs files are then available in the results folder, created within the specified savepath folder.

 ## B) Stacking libraries :

-To do be done (or already done by the time someone reads this) Create one `lib_stacking.py` file in the goal of simply launch one stacking exp like that :
+ In order to reproduce the results for the stacking strategies, please run the following :

-`python lib_stacking.py -d -« my_path_to_data » -f « my_path_to_files » -m ‘Features’ --all`
+`python evaluator.py -d -« my_path_to_data » -f « my_path_to_files » -stck -m 'Features'`

-With `-m` argument standing for «mode» (implement the 3 different stacking one can see in sota cd, i.e. Features, Features_noROCKET, Features_python) and `--all` some boolean to decide to test all the possible stacking step for classif with provided lib or just compute the final one.
+With `-m` argument standing for «mode» (implement the 3 different stacking one can see in sota cd, i.e. Features, Features_noROCKET, Features_python) and one can add the `--all` keywords which is some boolean to decide to test all the possible stacking step for classif with provided lib or just compute the final one.

  ## Please refer to it as :